 Deer Hunting Basics: Rifles or Bow?

-Let’s Jump in and look at the 5 primary targets that people use to take down deer.
+But now, let’s jump in and look at the 5 primary targets hunters should aim at to take down deer lightning fast.

 The Neck Shot: A Pretty Slim Chance of a Clean Kill

 If you can cut the deer’s spinal cord with your first shot it will drop.
 Almost every time it will also lose consciousness right away and die very quickly.

 You’ll also cause relatively little damage to the meat but the shot placement is tricky.
 If you’re shooting from above and behind the neck shot is particularly effective, especially if you hit just below the base of the skull.

 Neck shots are an acceptable choice for rifle hunters but still a poor choice for bow hunters.

 If you hit the deer in the upper portion of the neck, you run the risk that the deer will run off and live.
 The problem with the neck is that if you don’t get the spinal cord, the deer will take off.

 If you manage to sever the big arteries, it won’t get far and should leave a dramatic blood trail.
 A hit lower in the neck will cause a wound that the animal is unlikely to recover from.
 Again that condemns it to a slow death.